 The Deerfield Fair, held every September, has been operating for 144 years now.
 In 2019 this super popular fair attracted over 125,000 people in just four days!
 Oh, and if you do go, please try the apple cider donuts.

-As the biggest lake in the state, Lake Winnipesaukee comes alive in the spring and summertime.
+As the biggest lake in the state, Lake Winnipesaukee comes alive in the spring and summertime, and if you ask a local what to do in New Hampshire in the summer, chances are, they’re going to mention Lake Winnipesaukee.
 Located in the Lakes Region, there are so many ways to enjoy this gorgeous spot.
-Lounge on Weirs Beach, rent a boat from Goodhue Boat Co., take a cruise on the M/S Mount Washington, or shop and dine at Mill Falls Marketplace.
+Lounge on Weirs Beach, rent a boat from Goodhue Boat Co., take a cruise on the M/S Mount Washington, or shop and dine at Mill Falls Marketplace during your summer in NH!

 Visit one of the oldest surviving businesses in the United States.